jinyi-yoon/CampusRSSI/README.md

 ## Citation

-If you find RSSIndoor dataset useful for your research and applications, please cite using this BibTeX:
+If you find CampusRSSI dataset useful for your research and applications, please cite using this BibTeX:
 ```bibtex
 @inproceedings{yoon2024ganloc,
   title={GAN-Loc: Empowering Indoor Localization for Unknown Areas via Generative Fingerprint Map},